joshuavial/websockets-introduction/README.md

 You will need three terminal windows open for this challenge - one for the server and two for the chat clients.

-In the server run `node server.js` and in the client windows `node client.js` - to exit the server use ^C and read the client.js code to see how to exit the client.
+In the server run `npm start` and in the client windows `npm run client` - to exit the server use ^C and read the client.js code to see how to exit the client :)

 ## Step 0: Skim the docs
 Familiarize yourself with the concept of websockets, ws npm package and readline node library